Binduvarsha23/ROCK_PAPER_SCISSOR/README.md

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 ## License

-This project is licensed under the MIT License - see the  file for details.
+This project is licensed under the MIT License - see the  LICENSE file for details.

 ---